 What is a PEP?

-A PEP is someone who is entrusted with one or more of the following prominent public functions, has been entrusted for the past year or is about to be entrusted with such a function.
-Some family members of a PEP are also PEPs.
+In any case, a PEP is someone who is entrusted with one or more of the following prominent public functions, has been entrusted for the past year or is about to be entrusted with such a function.
+Some family members of such a person are also PEPs.
 This is the case for a parent, the spouse (or equivalent) or a child or spouse of a child (or equivalent).
-In addition, a person is also a PEP if he or she is known to have a close business relationship with a PEP.
+The same applies to persons who are known to have a close business relationship with a person with a PEP function.

 - head of state, head of government, minister, junior minister or state secretary;